danieleades/event-sourcing/README.md

   loading logic when you need it.

-- **Metadata lives outside domain objects.** Infrastructure concerns (aggregate kind, ID, causation/correlation IDs, user info) travel alongside the event via `EventEnvelope`.
+- **Metadata lives outside domain objects.** Infrastructure concerns (aggregate kind, ID, causation/correlation IDs, user info) travel alongside the event as separate parameters to projection handlers.
 The domain event itself remains pure, making it easier to share across bounded contexts.

 - **More boilerplate, mitigated when it matters.** Because events and projections are explicit structs, the type definitions are a bit louder than frameworks that lean on